isomerpages/moe-ast-elis/_learning-opportunities/KP and TL Growth Programmes/The Singapore Writing Institute.md

 ---
 <h3>Overview</h3>
 <p>ELIS is an Associated International Site of the National Writing Project
-(NWP), a well-established professional learning experience for teachers in the USA.
-We are certified to facilitate the Singapore Writing Institute (SWI),&nbsp; which is modelled on the Invitational Summer Writing Institute of the NWP.
+(NWP), a well-established learning experience for teachers in the USA.
+​SWI follows the model of NWP’s Invitational Summer Writing Institute.
 SWI is a ten-day professional learning opportunity for you to experience yourself as a writer, in order to become a better teacher of writing and representing.
 With the support of the Singapore Writing Project team, you will undertake an inquiry that spans one and a half years.</p>
 <h3>Learning Goals</h3>
 <p>By the end of SWI, you will be able to:</p>
 <ul>